Who could succeed Ayatollah Ali Khamenei to lead Iran?

 Mirbagheri is an ultra-hardline clerical voice in the establishment and a member of the Assembly of Experts.

-He is widely known for his unrelenting anti-Western worldview — and currently heads the Islamic Sciences Academy in the northern city of Qom.
+He is widely known for his worldview critical of the West – and currently heads the Islamic Sciences Academy in the northern city of Qom.

 Gholam-Hossein Mohseni-Ejei